 A constant in the department's planning and reporting has been the recognition that much of the demand for its services shifts in line with levels of Senate legislative and committee activity.
 Demand is overwhelmingly driven by the requirements of senators, and the decisions and activities of the Senate and its committees.
 Each year, significant factors include:

-- the number of days and hours, and distribution, of the sittings of the Senate
+- the number of days and hours, and distribution, of its sittings

 - the legislative workload of the Senate